ElliotGJ/jv-record-shop-api/README.md

 - CRUD operations for Artists, Records, Genres, and Stock.

 ## WIP Features
-- Cart and Customer API
+- Cart and Customer endpoints and models
 - Implementing Spring security

 ## Technologies